paulgovan/ReliaLearnR/README.md

 ## Motivation

-This project is based on a reliability program at a major technology company.
-The original program helped many early-career professionals learn the fundamentals of reliability engineering.
-However, the program was proprietary, limiting accessibility and leading to outdated learning materials as software evolved.
-By providing an open-source alternative, this project aims to reach a broader audience and foster a community of collaboration.
+This project began as an effort to build upon a reliability program developed at a major technology company.
+The original program proved valuable, helping many early-career professionals grasp the core principles of reliability engineering.
+Over time, however, the proprietary nature meant that access was limited and the materials did not keep pace with evolving priorities and needs.
+Recognizing this gap, this project aims to reach a broader audience and foster a community of collaboration.